Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Orbifold Construction, Dimension and Rank Formulae

 The obstruction to extremality is a certain linear combination of the dimensions of the subspaces of the twisted modules $V(g^i)$, $i\neq0\pmod{n}$, with weights strictly between $0$ and $1$.
 Hence, the following corollary is immediate: \begin{cor} Let $V$ be a \strathol{} \voa{} of central charge $24$ and $g$ an automorphism of $V$ of order $n>1$ and type~$0$.
 Suppose that the conformal weights of the twisted modules obey $\rho(V(g^i))\geq 1$ for all $i\neq0\pmod{n}$.
 Then $g$ is extremal and

 \end{cor} The automorphisms considered in \autoref{sec:cons} will turn out to satisfy $\rho(V(g^i))\geq 1$ for all $i\neq0\pmod{n}$ so that they are all extremal (see \autoref{prop:226gdh}).
-But note that in general extremal automorphisms do not need to satisfy this condition (see the examples in \cite{MS19}).
+But note that in general extremal automorphisms need not satisfy this condition (see the examples in \cite{MS23}).